-Gale is passionate about all sentient beings, and incorporates animals, nature, art, constellations, expressive Therapies, Sandplay Therapy, Symbol work, Reiki and Equine Assisted Therapy & constellation work in her programs.
+Gale is passionate about all sentient beings.
+She incorporates animals, nature, art, constellations, expressive Therapies, Sandplay Therapy, Symbol work, Reiki and Equine Assisted Therapy in her programs.

-Gale continues to develop her expertise as a Holistic Therapist through continual study to further her education and knowledge base of various modalities.
+Gale continues to develop her expertise as a Holistic Therapist through continual study & professional development to further her education and knowledge base of various modalities.

-Gale believes strongly in Trauma Informed Care.
-She believes everything and everyone deserves a second chance and a place to feel at home.
+She believes strongly in Trauma Informed Care and that everything and everyone deserves a second chance and a place to feel at home.

 I am privileged to work with many diverse clients; one of which is Zane.
 He is an absolute inspiration to me and teaches me as much as I teach him.
 Here is some footage of Zane developing some wonderful connection with Elk. - Gale